 Is there anything holding you back from finishing on time, finishing well or simply doing the job right?
 Any hindrances, little foxes?
 Has there been anything annoying you in your mission at hand?
 Maybe a stack of “I’ll get to it eventually” documents at home or at the office that confronts you daily?
 Is it something you really need to accomplish or is it something you can delegate or contract someone to do for you?
 Sometimes, the process is well worth spending the money to get rid of the hassle, the impending pressure.
 Maybe it’s something you can toss out all together?
 Does it have real value or perceived value?
 What’s pressuring you, robbing you of peace, joy?
 What are the root causes to annoyances or ungodly cycles and patterns in your world?

-Recently, I sat in a church service with family and friends, and a woman came forward to say a special prayer.
-She said, “Lord give us the courage . . . “ Immediately, I thought, “No, He has already 'given' us the courage.
+Recently, as I sat in a church service with family and friends, a woman came forward to say a special prayer: “Lord give us the courage . . . “ Immediately, I thought, “No, He has already 'given' us the courage.
 We need to 'take' the courage He has already given to us with us everywhere we go."
 It is our choice to intentionally receive the courage that God has already given us and to step up to apply it to our lives to accomplish the mission at hand daily, moment by moment, step by step.
 It is not enough to simply know Biblical principles.
 God’s word is living, active, sharper than a two-edged sword.
 When we take God’s courage forward with us, we can take dominion, take possession and subdue as the Lord leads in the areas in which He has called us and assigned us.
 As we choose forward, His favor will be upon us to get it right and to finish well.

 Hebrews 12:1 tells us, " . . . let us throw off everything that hinders and the sin that so easily entangles, and let us run with perseverance the race marked out for us."
 May we receive the fulfillment of every promise from God (Heb.
 10:36) and know that shrinking back is not an option (vs. 38).